 World renowned theatre

-Side-splitting entertainment shows, breathing dance performances and thought-provoking dramas - a night at one of Edinburgh's renowned theatres is sure to be a night to remember.
+From drama and tragedy to dance and music, a night at one of Edinburgh's renowned theatres is sure to be a night to remember.

 Theatre goers can choose from a raft of top class city centre venues and are sure to find a play, musical or performance to suit their tastes.
-Choose from The King’s, The Festival Theatre, The Royal Lyceum Theatre, Traverse and Edinburgh Playhouse - all of which provide a truly astounding theatrical experience.
+Choose from The King’s Theatre, Festival Theatre, Royal Lyceum Theatre Edinburgh, Traverse Theatre or Edinburgh Playhouse - all of which provide a truly astounding theatrical experience.

 Did you know that Edinburgh is home to one of the oldest theatres in Scotland, or that one of the city’s concert halls has hosted the Eurovision Song Contest?
-Discover more in our guide to The History Behind Edinburgh's Theatres >
+Discover more in The History Behind Edinburgh's Theatres >

 Spectacular live music